Weardale Way Section 14 (Deptford to Roker)

 Introduction

-The final (or first) section of the Weardale Way links Queen Alexandra Bridge, Deptford, almost in the heart of Sunderland, and the Bede Memorial Cross, overlooking the North Sea in the ever-popular seaside resort of Roker.
-So much heritage is squeezed into the shortest and most urbanised of the Weardale Way’s sections that it can leave the visitor quite bewildered at times.
-Sadly there’s no waymarking for the Weardale Way so it’s necessary to rely on other waymarked trails for guidance.
-Although short, this part of the trail involves a fair bit of climbing, usually via flights of steps.
+Section 14 of the Weardale Way links Queen Alexandra Bridge, Deptford – close to the centre of Sunderland – with the finish (or start) at the Bede Memorial Cross in the coastal resort of Roker.
+So much heritage is squeezed into the shortest, most urbanised section of the Weardale Way that it can leave you quite bewildered at times.
+There’s no way-marking for the Weardale Way however but given that the city itself is undergoing a lot of change, the impact’s hardly noticed.
+Although short and urban this part of the trail involves a surprising amount of climbing.

 Stats at a Glance